Natalia Alexandrovna Pushkina: Biography

-Born on 4 June 1836, Kamenny Island, Saint Petersburg.
+Natalia Alexandrovna Pushkina was born on 4 June 1836 in Kamenny Island, Saint Petersburg.
+Her father was poet Alexander Pushkin.
 She was baptised in the Church of the Nativity of John the Baptist a month later.
 Her godparents were Mikhail Vielgorsky and Ekaterina Ivanovna Zagryazhskaya.
-Natalia Alexandrovna did not remember her father, as she was eight months old when he died.
-However, she inherited his character and looks more so than her other siblings.
+Natalia Alexandrovna's father died when she was eight months old.

-Possessing exceptional beauty, Natalia Alexandrovna was a person of passionate disposition, unchanging in her decisions.
-In her youth, she was in love with Prince Nikolay Alexeyevich Orlov, who returned her feelings and wished to marry her.
-However, Orlov's father would not allow this, as he considered Pushkina an unsuitable bride for his son.
+In her youth, Natalia Alexandrovna was in love with Prince Nikolay Alexeyevich Orlov, who returned her feelings and wished to marry her.
+Orlov's father considered Pushkina an unsuitable bride for his son and did not allow their marriage.

-At the age of seventeen, she accepted a proposal from Mikhail Leontievisch Dubelt.
-Both her mother and step father Peter Lanskoy were against the marriage.
-Dubelt was well known as a player and for his violent character.
-Natalia Alexandrovna insisted on the match, fearing the fate of her older sister who was unmarried.
-Concerned her mother wrote to Pyotr Vyazemsky:"The imp Tasha quickly moved from childhood to adulthood, but there is nothing to do - you can't bypass fate.
+At the age of seventeen, Natalia Alexandrovna accepted a proposal from Mikhail Leontievisch Dubelt.
+Both her mother and stepfather, Peter Lanskoy, were against the marriage because Dubelt had a reputation of womanizing and violence.
+Natalia Alexandrovna insisted on the match, fearing she would otherwise remain unmarried like her older sister.
+Her mother wrote to Pyotr Vyazemsky:"The imp Tasha quickly moved from childhood to adulthood, but there is nothing to do - you can't bypass fate.
 I'ven been fighting it for a year not, finally, thanks to the will of God and Dubelt's impatience.
 My only fear is her youth, in other words, her childishness."The marriage took place in 1853.
-She was noted by contemporaries in society for her intelligence, beauty, and courtesy.
-In 1862, the marriage fell apart.
-Natalia moved abroad with her two eldest children to live with her aunt, Alexandra Friesengoff and mother.
+They separated in 1862, and Natalia Alexandrovna moved abroad with her two eldest children to live with her aunt, Alexandra Friesengoff and mother.
 Dubelt followed his wife to the estate, her sister, Alexandra wrote:"The summer months passed in constant troubles and endless unrest.
 Dubelt, who was the first to give this idea to his wife [about leaving], soon changed his mind, refused his word, came to Hungary himself, first to confess, when it turned out to be unsuccessful, he gave rein to his unbridled, frantic character.
 It's hard to even remember the scenes that took place until, at the insistence of Baron Friesengoff, he left the estate, giving his wife temporary peace.
 Her situation was hopeless.
 Sister did not lose heart: she was supported by extraordinary fortitude and willpower, but mother suffered for both."A lengthy divorce process began.
 Natalia Alexandrovna lived abroad for a long time.
 At this time, her mother gave her 75 letters written by Pushkin, so that if she fell on difficult time, she could publish them.
 In 1876, Natalia Alexandrovna, then Countess of Merenberg, turned to Ivan Turgenev for help in editing and publishing these letters.
-However, the publication was premature, it was received poorly, both by the public, and by her brothers who were not consulted.
+The letters were received poorly, both by the public, and by her brothers who were not consulted.